andrewringler/git-annex-turtle/DESIGN.md

 The main application, `git-annex-turtle`, periodically monitors the `PathRequestEntity` table for new entries.
 As it handles them, it deletes the entries and adds them as new entries in the `PathStatus` table. `git-annex-turtle` monitors all entries in `PathStatus` periodically, updating them in the database as their state changes on disk.

+## New Users
+Should git-annex-turtle be usable by people who have never used git-annex?

+One possible workflow for new users:

+Create a new local directory for them, lets say at `~/annex` by default with the following settings:

+    git annex init --version=6
+    git config annex.thin true
+    git annex adjust --unlock

+Clone this repo to a USB hard drive, say `/Volumes/USB-4TB/annex`.
+Then they can move files back and forth, drop files etc…

 ## TODO